A Ticket in Tatts (1911 film)

 A Ticket in Tatts is a 1911 Australian silent film directed by Gaston Mervale.

+It is not to be confused with the 1934 Australian film of the same name.

 Plot

-John Hare (A.J.
-Patrick) loses his job after going to the races at work without permission.
+John Hare loses his job after going to the races at work without permission.
 Despite being married with a child he invests his last shilling in a Tattersall's sweep ticket and draws the favourite.
-He interviews Dick Fallows (Alf Scarlett), the owner of the favourite, and puts two-thirds of the sweep money with him.
-The horse wins and after Hare secures the prize money he goes to the Fallows house to celebrate, where he meets Mrs Fallows (Louise Carbasse), Fred Wynne (Godfrey Cass) and some others.
+He interviews Dick Fallows, the owner of the favourite, and puts two-thirds of the sweep money with him.
+The horse wins and after Hare secures the prize money he goes to the Fallows house to celebrate, where he meets Mrs Fallows, Fred Wynne and some others.
 Hare plays cards and gets drunk, falling asleep on the couch in the room.
 A quarrel results between Fallows and Wynne; Fallows winds up killing Wynne with a knife, and then puts the knife in Hare's hand.

 Hare wakes up, sees the knife and Wynne's corpse and thinks he might have done the murder.
-Fallows confirms this was the case and suggest he tell his wife (Harrie Ireland) and leave town.
+Fallows confirms this was the case and suggest he tell his wife and leave town.
 Hare does this.
 Mrs Fallows starts to follow her husband around town and discovers him with another woman.
 Fallows knocks her down and is about to kill when stopped by the occupants by a passing tram.

 Hare is tormented by dreams of his wife and child and decides to give himself up so he can see them again.
 He is arrested by the injured Mrs Fallows, believing herself near death, confesses that Hare was innocent and her husband murdered Wynne.
 Fallows is arrested while Hare is released, gets his old job back and returns to his family.